 Gradually add the rest of the soy milk, whisking as you go.

-Add the sugar and whisk again to combine.
+Add the organic sugar and whisk again to combine.

-Place the saucepan over a medium heat and bring to a boil, whisking constantly.
+Place the saucepan over medium heat and bring to a boil, whisking constantly.

 Once boiling, let it cook for another 2 minutes, continuing to whisk.